Post-traumatic stress disorder (PTSD)

 What causes post-traumatic stress disorder?

-Which factors cause post-traumatic stress disorder (PTSD)?
+Which factors cause post-traumatic stress disorder?

 - what exactly happened – in getting it under control, there are differences between if the trauma was caused by violent experiences or by some kind of fateful event such as an accident or natural disaster